monarchwadia/ragged/README.md

 #### Class adapter

 > [!TIP]
 > You can see an example of how to use an object adapter in the examples folder.
 [Click here](examples/nodejs/custom-adapter-class.ts) to see the example.
-This is a working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example custom-adapter-class.ts`.
+This is a fully working example, so if you [set up Ragged locally](#development-instructions), you can execute the example using `pnpm run:example custom-adapter-class.ts`.

 You could also create a custom adapter as a class and pass it to the constructor.
 This is useful if you want to use inheritance or if you want to use a constructor function, or store state.